-Hezekiah's Tunnel - Jerusalem.
+- Hezekiah's Tunnel - Jerusalem.
 Water supply tunnel for Jerusalem, cut in the cliff before 701 BC.
 Tunnel is 533 m long and conveyed the water from Gihon springs to the city.
 Contains Siloam Inscription - a description of the construction of this tunnel in Paleo-Hebrew alphabet.
 Water of the spring still is flowing here.

-Pool of Siloam - Jerusalem.
+- Pool of Siloam - Jerusalem.
 Enormous rock cut pool - a reservoir of water for the City of David - predecessor of Jerusalem.
 Pool was fed by Gihon Spring - an intermittent source of fresh water.
-Pool was built in 1st century BC - but near it has been found an earlier rock-cut pool.
+Pool was built in the 1st century BC - but near it has been found an earlier rock-cut pool.

-Solomon's Pools - Bethlehem.
-Impressive water supply system, developed in 2nd century BC - 1st century AD.
+- Solomon's Pools - Bethlehem.
+Impressive water supply system, developed in the 2nd century BC - 1st century AD.
 Consists of three enormous cisterns which hold 2 million litres of spring water.
 Underground aqueduct supplied the water to Bethlehem and earlier - to Jerusalem.